SvemirskiHod/BulkSnacks_LHL-midterm/README.md

 Started at the beginning of week 4 of Lighthouse Labs Web bootcamp.

-_Built in 6 days with Joao Coelho from the ground up, from a (provided) folder structure and server skeleton._
+_Built in 6 days with Joao Coelho (SvemirskiHod) from the ground up, from a (provided) folder structure and server skeleton._

 ## Learned during this project (a lot!)
 - Postgres & SQL-based DB schemas in general